-Felony disenfranchisement is a relic of the Jim Crow South and should be rejected as a form of punishment.
+Felony disenfranchisement is a relic of the Jim Crow South and its rejection as a form of punishment is past due.

 2. REFORM FLORIDA'S CLEMENCY BOARD AND RULES

 End Florida's current arbitrary rights restoration processes.
 Florida's Rules of Clemency are unfair as written and as implemented and should be revised.